 Click here for more information on COSM!

 Submit an infographic that highlights a topic with the Canadian Obesity Network's vision and mission.
-Winners get free registration to the 2017 Canadian Obesity Summit and full bragging rights!
+Winners get free registration to the 2018 Canadian Obesity Student Meeting and full bragging rights!
 This competition is open to all Students and New Professionals (within 5 years of graduating).
-Submission deadline is Monday November 7, 2016 by 11:59pm ET.
+Submission deadline is Monday November 20, 2017 by 11:59pm ET.

 Find the full guidelines here!